 340B Drug Pricing Program

-BKD assists 340B-covered entities with the program’s various aspects.
-Our national 340B team has technical skills to help provide quality compliance services, best practices and tailored insight.
+BKD assists providers with all aspects of the 340B Drug Pricing Program.
+Our national team has the technical skills to help provide quality compliance services, best practices and tailored insight.
 We understand the financial demands facing health care providers and can help offer practical compliance and operational recommendations that go beyond the basic service approach.